okigarcia06/okigarcia06/README.md

 #### Hi there, I'm Octavio! 👋

-🧑‍💻 Advanced Student of Systems Engineer with great interest in front-end and database development.
+🧑‍💻 Advanced Student of Systems Engineer with great interest in front-end and cibersecurity.

 🔜 In-progress Systems Engineer & Full Stack Developer.